988 Mental Health Crisis Line

 - Help end the stigma toward those seeking or accessing mental health care.

-- 988 will be answered by the Helpline Center – staffed by individuals with advanced degrees and experience in behavioral health.
+- 988 is answered by the Helpline Center and is staffed by individuals with advanced degrees and experience in behavioral health.

-- Will provide follow-up calls to callers including follow-up calls for mobile crisis team referrals, discharges from stabilization units and appropriate regional facilities.
+- We provide follow-up calls to individuals including, follow-up calls for mobile crisis team referrals, discharges from stabilization units and appropriate regional facilities.

 - Partner with 911 PSAP’s, psychiatric inpatient units, stabilization units and appropriate regional facilities.

-- Text and chat services will be offered through 988.
+- Text and chat services are offered through 988.

-- There will be national, statewide and local marketing campaigns promoting 988.
+- There are national, statewide and local marketing campaigns promoting 988.
+If you're interested in promotional materials, click on this request form link.

 Be a part of transformational change!
-The Helpline Center is currently seeking collaborative and passionate individuals to bring 988 to South Dakota with all the success we know is possible.
+The Helpline Center is currently seeking collaborative and passionate individuals to join our team.

 To learn more about our open positions, check out our career page here.